etni30/hello_world/README.md

 learning how to use github

-hi guys i'm new here and ready to learn
+hi guys i'm new here and ready to learn!